thinkpad616/learnjava/README.md

 explain abstract class in java?
 - abstract class in java contains abstract methods along with implimentation methods with concrete logic.
 - it can be used with extends keyword as a abstract class cannot be instantiated.
+- Abstract classes can define fields (variables) and constructors, allowing for shared state and initialization logic among subclasses

+💡 Why do we need abstract classes when Java already has inheritance and interfaces?

+Even though inheritance and interfaces look similar to what abstract classes can do, abstract classes fill the gap between them — they sit in between full abstraction (interface) and full implementation (concrete class).

+⸻

+🔹 1.
+When you need partial implementation
+	•	An interface only defines method signatures (before Java 8) — no implementation.
+	•	But sometimes, you want to define some methods (common for all subclasses) and leave others abstract.
+→ That’s exactly what an abstract class is for. abstract class Vehicle {
+    abstract void start(); // subclass will define

+    void stop() {          // common method for all vehicles System.out.println("Vehicle stopped");
+    }
+}
+Here, Vehicle provides partial implementation — something that interfaces can’t fully do.

+🔹 2.
+When you want to share common state (variables)
+	•	An interface cannot hold instance variables (only constants — public static final).
+	•	But an abstract class can hold instance variables shared by all subclasses. abstract class Employee {
+    String name;
+    int id;
+    abstract double calculateSalary();
+}
+→ You can store data like name and id — interfaces can’t.

+🔹 3.
+When you need constructors or initialization
+	•	Abstract classes can have constructors — interfaces can’t.
+	•	That allows you to initialize common variables when subclasses are created. abstract class Shape {
+    String color;
+    Shape(String color) {
+        this.color = color;
+    }
+}
+🔹 4.
+When you expect closely related classes
+	•	If you know classes are closely related and share a base behavior, use an abstract class.
+	•	If classes are unrelated but just share a contract, use an interface.

+🧠 Example:
+	•	Car, Bike, Truck → all are vehicles → abstract class Vehicle
+	•	Comparable, Serializable → unrelated behaviors → interfaces
+🔹 5.
+Multiple inheritance problem
+	•	Java doesn’t allow multiple inheritance with classes (to avoid ambiguity).
+	•	But you can extend one abstract class and implement multiple interfaces together abstract class Animal {
+    abstract void eat();
+}

+interface Pet {
+    void play();
+}

+class Dog extends Animal implements Pet {
+    void eat() { System.out.println("Dog eats"); }
+    public void play() { System.out.println("Dog plays"); }
+}

+We use abstract classes when we want to share common code or state among related classes, but still want to leave some methods for subclasses to implement.
+Interfaces just define contracts without implementation, while inheritance gives full behavior reuse.
+An abstract class sits in between — it allows partial implementation, shared variables, and even constructors.
+So, when classes are closely related and share common behavior, we prefer an abstract class instead of only using interfaces.

 abstract class Vehicle {
     abstract void start();  // abstract method